Joystream/orion/docs/operator-guide/tutorials/recommendations.md

 `FORCE_RECOMMENDATION_DATA_SYNC` variable is a boolean that indicate whether processor should consider export block height in terms of syncing videos and ratings with recommendations service.
 If set to true - it will sync all the data for the first block even if last exported block is greater.

+If those two values are provided, when you use `make prepare` command, it will set up item properties and segments supported by Orion.
+If you want to run set up script directly use `make setup-recommendations`.